-In this post, we learned the behavior of natural logarithm and the usage of LN formula.
-While we can agree that the logarithm evaluated upon base e is quite useful in many fields, it isn’t as flexible.
-For instance, we can not evaluate the logarithm for a base that is not, the Euler’s number (e).
-What if we need logarithm value for the base of 2?
-Or base of 10?
+What if we need a logarithm value for the base of 2?
+Or a base of 10?
 In such scenarios, the LOG formula in Google Sheets is the most flexible and useful function that can help us evaluate values for any base that we choose.

 - value – The value for which to calculate the logarithm given base.

-- base – The base to use for calculation of the logarithm.
+- base – The base to use for the calculation of the logarithm.
 Google Sheets uses the default base of 10.

-It is important to note that the inputs for value and base parameters must be positive numeric values.
-The formula will return a #NUM! error, if we tried to use it with a zero or negative value and/or base.
+It’s important to note that the value and base parameters inputs must be positive numeric values.
+The formula will return a #NUM! error if you try to use it with a zero or negative value and/or base.

 Usage: LOG formula in Google Sheets